Complete reducibility and subgroups of exceptional algebraic groups: G -complete reducibility

 The `reductive $\Rightarrow$ $G$-cr' direction can be deduced from Jantzen's or McNinch's result if $G$ is simple and classical.
 The exceptional case, tackled in \cite{MR1329942}, relies on a careful study of the $1$-cohomology arising from the conjugation action of subgroups of parabolics on unipotent radicals.
 We discuss this technique in more detail in \S\ref{s:nonGcr}, where we explain how one can find non-$G$-cr subgroups, when they exist.

-Given the result for $G$ simple, the general case follows in short order, since parabolic subgroups and Levi factors in $G$ are commuting products of the central torus $Z(G)^{\circ}$ with parabolic and Levi subgroups of the simple factors of $G$.
+Given the result for $G$ simple, the general case follows in short order, since parabolic subgroups and Levi subgroups in $G$ are commuting products of the central torus $Z(G)^{\circ}$ with parabolic and Levi subgroups of the simple factors of $G$.

 One of Serre's initial motivations for studying $G$-complete reducibility was in studying complete reducibility of representations.
-Specifically, the starting point for Serre's lectures \cite{Ser3} is the observation of Chevalley \cite{MR0051242} that, over a field of characteristic $0$, tensor products of completely reducible modules for an \emph{arbitrary} group are again completely reducible.
-The corresponding statement is false in positive characteristic, however Serre observed \cite{MR1253203} that it does hold when the characteristic is large relative to the dimension of the modules in question, and then began asking various questions of the form: If a tensor product (or symmetric power, or alternating power) of modules is completely reducible, must the initial module(s) also be completely reducible?
+Specifically, the starting point for Serre's lectures \cite{Ser3} is the observation of Chevalley \cite{MR0051242} that in characteristic $0$, tensor products of completely reducible modules for an \emph{arbitrary} group are again completely reducible.
+This fails in positive characteristic, however Serre observed \cite{MR1253203} that it does hold when the characteristic is large relative to the dimension of the modules in question, and he then began asking questions of the form: If a tensor product (or symmetric power, or alternating power) of modules is completely reducible, must the initial module(s) also be completely reducible?
 Or conversely?
-The answer \cite{MR1467165} depends (quite naturally) on certain congruence conditions on the characteristic.
+The answer \cite{MR1467165} depends naturally on certain congruence conditions on the characteristic.
 See \S\ref{s:hereditary} for more on this.

-In a related vein, in \cite[\S 5.2]{MR2167207}, for a reductive group $G$ with $G$-module $V$, Serre defines an invariant $n(V)$ in terms of the weights of $G$ on $V$; he then proves that if the characteristic is larger than $n(V)$, and the identity component of the kernel of $G \to \GL(V)$ is a torus, then $H \subseteq G$ is $G$-cr if and only if $V$ is a completely reducible $H$-module \cite[Thm.~5.4]{MR2167207}.
-Thus for sufficiently large characteristic, $G$-complete reducibility can indeed be detected on the level of $G$-modules.
-When $V = \Lie(G)$ is the adjoint module we have $n(V) = 2h_G - 2$, where $h_G$ is the Coxeter number of $G$.
+In a related vein, in \cite[\S 5.2]{MR2167207}, for a reductive group $G$ with a finite-dimensional $G$-module $V$, Serre defines an invariant $n(V)$ in terms of the weights of $G$ on $V$; he then proves that if the characteristic is larger than $n(V)$ and the identity component of the kernel of $G \to \GL(V)$ is a torus, then $H \subseteq G$ is $G$-cr if and only if $V$ is a completely reducible $H$-module \cite[Theorem~5.4]{MR2167207}.
+Thus in sufficiently large characteristic, $G$-complete reducibility can indeed be detected on the level of $G$-modules.
+If $V = \Lie(G)$ is the adjoint module then $n(V) = 2h_G - 2$, where $h_G$ is the Coxeter number of $G$.
 Note that this bound is typically much larger than that given in Theorem~\ref{thm:gcr-red}.